 slotsmagic Posted January 23 Report Share Posted January 23 (edited) 3 hours ago, thealteredemu said: Wow, would love to see Pluto6 just a certain few Astra lo-techs.
 Great stuff J Pluto 6 would be impressive, although I guess the manufacturer specific FPGA chips will be the issue?
 Definitely good to see development on it.
 I forgot that my old JPM clubber, an Al Murray clubber based on Casino Crazy but with £400 jackpot and multi stake, used it.
 I assume other late JPM and Crystal club and pub machines would.
 Along with the usual Betcoms and similar.
 I'm assuming Empire used it too once they were absorbed by Astra, so plenty of other lo-techs.
 I can't remember though if the likes of Bullion BARs Streakin' used Pluto 6 or if they ran something else?
 I feel like they might have had a backplane arrangement like the Firefox machines?
 They used Firefox cabinets for sure.
 Edited January 23 by slotsmagic Happy non-gambler since 1st January 2025! (if anyone else needs or wants to quit, I recommend Allen Carr's 'Easyway to Stop Gambling'.
-Link to comment Share on other sites More sharing options...
+Still happy to dump ROMs for people and that sort of stuff Link to comment Share on other sites More sharing options...

 dondplayer Posted January 24 Report Share Posted January 24 15 hours ago, slotsmagic said: Pluto 6 would be impressive, although I guess the manufacturer specific FPGA chips will be the issue?
 Definitely good to see development on it.
 I forgot that my old JPM clubber, an Al Murray clubber based on Casino Crazy but with £400 jackpot and multi stake, used it.
 I assume other late JPM and Crystal club and pub machines would.
 Along with the usual Betcoms and similar.
 Betcoms are scorp.
 I think most (if not all) Betcoms that have a scorp6 version will also have a scorp5 version but we have problems with a couple of those so maybe scorp6 will be a solution.
 Your box will be CASHPOT Link to comment Share on other sites More sharing options...

 slotsmagic Posted January 24 Report Share Posted January 24 (edited) 3 hours ago, dondplayer said: Betcoms are scorp.
 I think most (if not all) Betcoms that have a scorp6 version will also have a scorp5 version but we have problems with a couple of those so maybe scorp6 will be a solution.
 Ah, I might have been confusing Betcom with someone else.
 I have a habit of lumping all the modern crap machines into the same category lol.
 There's definitely been plenty of pub AWPs on Pluto 6 the last 10/15 years I'm sure, but many of them may have had Scorp 5 versions or similar?
 (Edit - see attached for a Betcom Pluto 6 board with Paddy's PD (PayDay?)
 CF card) Edited January 24 by slotsmagic 1 Happy non-gambler since 1st January 2025! (if anyone else needs or wants to quit, I recommend Allen Carr's 'Easyway to Stop Gambling'.
-Link to comment Share on other sites More sharing options...
+Still happy to dump ROMs for people and that sort of stuff Link to comment Share on other sites More sharing options...

 dondplayer Posted January 24 Report Share Posted January 24 Ah right I knew they had covered many bases by utilising Scorp5 and Scorp6 but not Pluto.
 I wonder if every game had multiple versions.
 Your box will be CASHPOT Link to comment Share on other sites More sharing options...